moltenpanther/Kattis/README.md

 **My Kattis Solutions**

+These problems were completed over multiple years as I was taking CS classes, so some solutions are more naive than they would be if I did them now.

 | **Problem** | **Solution** | **Score** | **Difficulty** |
 | :-- | :-- | :-: | :-: |
 | [99 Problems](https://open.kattis.com/problems/99problems) | [99problems](solutions/99problems.java) | 2.7 | Easy |